 Jemma began her personal love of plants in childhood: her mother and grandfather were passionate gardeners and she grew up with an understanding of that special relationship between plants and people.
 She has a degree in Health Science and Medicinal Plants with a specialism in treating skin conditions.
 She returned to her country roots and set up in Shaftesbury in 2007.
-All her products are now Soil Association certified as organic and natural and her latest product is soap on a rope – see below.
+All products are Soil Association certified as organic and natural.